Do You Want To Eat Homegrown Salad All Year Round? – Find Out How To Grow Lettuce

 preparing your beds to be turned into a no-dig garden

-Dry soil can cause the lettuce to bolt, which means they start to produce seeds.
+Dry soil can cause the lettuce to bolt, which means it starts to produce seeds.
 Once this happens, they will put all their energy into growing the seeds rather than the leaves, which will stunt your yield.

 You want to prepare the ground about two weeks before you sow your lettuce seeds or plant on your lettuce seedlings.

-Mix your garden soil with well-rotten garden compost, shop-bought compost or blood, fish and bone fertiliser to add vital nutrients.
+Mix your garden soil with well-rotted garden compost, shop-bought compost, or blood, fish, and bone fertiliser to add vital nutrients.
 I have used this one before and was very happy with it.

 When & How To Sow Lettuces